navjack/ConsoleJournal/README.md

 The journal.md file in this repo is an example of what it outputs.

+You need to make changes to the script in order to use this correctly.
+We use a variable in the code itself to point to the files.
+Possibly in the future I will change this.

 ## Did

 * There are Python and PowerShell versions!